How-to Enable IP Camera Streaming to Website

-Here is the actual video stream website embed (HTML) option.
+Here is the actual video stream website embed (HTML) option using a Viewtron IP camera.
 Please click on the above video player to start the live stream.
 After the video streaming starts, you can click on the full screen icon in the lower right of the video player to see a full screen view.

 You can also use Viewtron IP cameras to live stream on Facebook.
 Please watch the above video to see a demo.